-- If you observe a criminal act, a suspicious individual(s) or a suspicious object, immediately call Protective Services at 306-966-5555 to report. - Provide the nature of the activity, and the exact location including the building, room number and closest entrance, your name and the phone number at which you can be reached.
+• If you observe a criminal act, a suspicious individual(s) or a suspicious object, immediately contact Protective Services at 306-966-5555.
+Provide the nature of the activity, and the exact location including the building, room number and closest entrance, your name and the phone number at which you can be reached.